Configuration

 Authentication and ACLs

-If you want to use an authentication in IVRE, you have to configure
+If you want to use an authentication in IVRE, you have two options:

-your Web server (e.g., Apache or Nginx) to do so and set the
+• configure your Web server (e.g., Apache or Nginx) to handle the authentication and set the environment variable REMOTE_USER to the username.

 WEB_DEFAULT_INIT_QUERY = None